RobertRosenbaum/Torch2PC/README.md

 # Torch2PC
 Software for using predictive coding algorithms to train PyTorch models.

+This repository includes several functions for applying predictive coding algorithms to PyTorch models.
+Currently, there is only code for models built using the Sequential class, but forthcoming updates will apply to more general classes of models.

-If you use this code in a paper, please cite:
+If you use this code for a paper, please cite:

 "On the relationship between predictive coding and backpropagation" by Robert Rosenbaum

-which contains a full description of the algorithms here.
+which contains a full description of the algorithms.
 You could also cite:
 ```
 @article{millidge2020predictive,
   title={Predictive coding approximates backprop along arbitrary computation graphs},